-Incorporating Risk Into Value for Money Analysis
+6 Incorporating Risk into Value for Money Analysis

-Role of Risk Assessment in Evaluating Public-Private Partnerships
+The Role of Risk Assessment in Evaluating Public-Private Partnerships

-VfM analysis has been used in many countries to help government officials ensure that when entering into a P3 agreement, they are in fact getting a better deal for the government than they would through conventional approaches to procure the same project.
-VfM analysis is used to compare the aggregate revenues and the aggregate costs of a P3 project procurement against those of the conventional public procurement alternative.
-An assessment of project risks is a key input into VfM analysis.
+Value for Money (VfM) analysis has been used in many countries to help government officials ensure that when entering into a P3 agreement, they are in fact getting a better deal for the government than they would through conventional approaches to procure the same project.
+Value for Money analysis is utilized to compare the aggregate benefits and the aggregate costs of a P3 project procurement against those of the conventional public procurement alternative.
+An assessment of project risks is a key input into Value for Money analysis.

-Under the conventional DBB procurement process, although contractors assume significant risks-such as labor supply and weather risks-public agencies typically retain a significant portion of the risks associated with a project.
-When public agencies take on major projects under a conventional procurement process, they do evaluate risks, but budget and schedule estimates are often uncertain.
-In addition, the full life-cycle costs of a project are typically not considered.
+Under the conventional design-bid-build procurement process, while contractors assume significant risks such as labor supply and weather risks, public agencies typically retain a significant portion of the risks associated with a project.
+When public agencies take on major projects under a conventional procurement process they do evaluate risks but budget and schedule estimates are often uncertain.
+Also, the full life cycle costs of a project are typically not considered.

 P3 procurement processes require a transparent accounting and valuing of risks, because the risks transferred to the private sector will generally be factored into the costs of bids as a risk premium.
-The bid price accounts for risks that the public sector may not normally consider but must nonetheless be managed.
-For example, force majeure-a natural event that may significantly damage the project or reduce the number of users-is a risk that will have an impact on the revenues of the project.
-The private sector proposal will reflect the expected value of that risk, which may be affected by the availability in the market of business interruption insurance, whereas the pricing for the conventional public sector approach typically does not (although the risk is considered if bonding of toll revenue is sought by the public sector).
-Through a VfM analysis, the public sector can understand the totality of a project's costs and can make certain risk cost adjustments to get an "apples-to-apples" price comparison of different procurement options.
-VfM analysis can help answer the question, "Is it worth paying a price premium to a private concessionaire to take on certain project risks in return for establishing a reliable fixed cost in the future?"
-The methodology for conducting a VfM analysis basically involves:4
+The bid price accounts for risks that the public sector may not normally consider, but must nonetheless be managed.
+For example, force majeure - a natural event that may significantly damage the project or reduce the number of users - is a risk that will have an impact on the revenues of the project.
+The private sector proposal will reflect the expected value of that risk, which may be affected by the availability in the market of business interruption insurance, while the pricing for the conventional public sector approach typically does not (although the risk is taken into consideration if bonding of toll revenue is sought by the public sector).

+Through a VfM analysis the public sector can understand the totality of a project's costs and make certain risk cost adjustments to get an "apples-to-apples" price comparison of different procurement options.
+VfM analysis can help answer the question: Is it worth paying a price premium to a private concessionaire to take on certain project risks in return for establishing a reliable fixed cost into the future?
+The methodology for carrying out a VfM analysis basically involves5: